THE ORIGINS OF BLUE GUM FARM

 It was at this time that Blue Gum Farm and clients purchased an interest in Danehill’s triple Group One winning son Elvstroem.
 Having already won the VRC Derby as a three year old and the MRC Caulfield Cup as a spring four year old, Elvstroem’s first start for the revised ownership was as an autumn four year old and saw him brilliantly win the Group One C F Orr Stakes over 1400 metres at Caulfield.
 Next up he added the Group Two St George Stakes over 1800 metres at the same track before finishing fourth in the VRC Australian Cup (Gr1) which was his final race in Australia.
 The plan had always been to showcase Elvstroem’s ability on the international stage and his first start on foreign soil was against the world’s best milers in the US$2,000,000 Dubai Duty Free (Gr1) at Nad al Sheba.
 Coming from the outside gate of 15, Elvstroem went straight to the front and that was the last his opponents saw of him as he frolicked to a soft, three and a half length victory.
 Elvstroem was the first winner from Australia or New Zealand at the world's richest race day, the Dubai World Cup meeting and still one of only two to achieve this remarkable feat.

 After rounding out his racing career in England and France, where he added further Group One placings to his resume, Elvstroem commenced stud duties at Blue Gum Farm in 2005.
-Since that time he has produced 212 winners worldwide and has progeny earnings of over Aus$11,000,000.
-His current tally of individual stakes winners stands at nine.
-In the 2012-13 racing season Elvstroem is firmly entrenched amongst Australia’s leading sires by winners and wins and already has progeny earnings through $3,000,000.
+Since that time Elvstroem’s progeny earnings have surpassed Aus$20,000,000, with his current tally of individual stakes winners standing at twelve.
+Blue Gum Farm was Elvstroem’s breeding home until 2016.

 These young gun stallions all give Blue Gum Farm an undeniable chance of improving on its already enviable record of “making stallions”.